ezweave/-ezweave-code-test-criteria/README.md

 Again, if this is a _Senior_ (as Bort was), this is pretty ~~bad~~ ugly.
 Probably one of the first things one would test.

+Furthermore, there is not a single `catch` or `reject` in any of the code.
+That ain't "very senior", Bort!

 [Back](#table-of-contents)

 ## The Ugly